leoncoolmoon/html-css-javascript-games/README.md

 28. **Emoji Catcher Game**: Catch falling emojis with a basket or container while avoiding bombs and other obstacles in this emoji-catching game. 🎯😄
 29. **Whack a Mole Game**: Test your reaction speed by hitting randomly appearing moles with a mallet before they disappear in this classic arcade game. 🕹️
 30. **Guess Number Game**: Guess a 4-digit number with A for right position and B for right number.
 Only eight chances.
 A good game for logical thinking.🧠🤖
+31. **Air Hockey Game**: A ping-pong like game with two players. control with mouse or keyboard or multi-touch screen.
+Play with your friends in this classic game. 🏀🏑
+32. **24 Point Poker Game**: A classic 24 point poker game.
+Get four random cards to start.
+Use Add or Subtract or Multiply or Divide to calculate 24. 🎲🃏

 ## License